hengyang-zhao/n2/README.md

 You must already have some dot-files.
 Put them into M2 directory(s) and the version control will be easy.

+Note that you still have the freedom to keep your configs directly in the original place (i.e. `~/.bashrc`, `~/.vimrc`, etc).
+If you want to do so, please skip this section.

 An M2 directory is a directory under your `$HOME` and named like `.m2*`.
 When bash is initializing, N2 will enumerate all the M2 directories and source the